 School’s done.
 Athletics, arts, or rest.

 Core subjects include English Language Arts, Mathematics (Algebra II, Pre-Calculus, or Statistics), Physics or Chemistry, and U.S. History or Government.
 Students also continue a World Language, take Health and PE, and choose from electives.
 Most juniors take their heaviest AP course load this year.
+On the Synchronous and Flex packages, every subject is taught live by a certified teacher.
+On the Asynchronous package, students work through the same curriculum independently.

 Yes.
 Junior year includes dedicated time for standardized test preparation.
 The flexible schedule means students can allocate focused study blocks without sacrificing coursework.
-Teachers also integrate test-relevant skills into core subjects — the analytical writing in English class, for example, directly supports SAT essay preparation.
+Teachers also integrate test-relevant skills into core subjects: the analytical writing in English class, for example, directly supports SAT essay preparation.

 “His teacher’s recommendation letter made the admissions officer call us.
 She said it was the most specific letter she’d read all year.”